hasura/graphql-engine/server/STYLE.md

 Imports should be grouped in the following order:

+1. `Hasura.Prelude`
-1. standard library imports / related third party imports
+2. `qualified` imports of standard library / third party imports
-2. qualified imports of standard library / third party imports
+3. unqualified standard library imports / related third party imports
-3. local application/library specific imports
+4. `qualified` imports of local application/library specific imports
-4. qualified imports of local application/library specific imports
+5. unqualified local application/library specific imports

 Put a blank line between each group of imports.
-The imports in each group should be sorted alphabetically, by module name (this is done by stylish-haskell automatically).
+The imports in each group should be sorted alphabetically, by module name (this is done by `stylish-haskell` automatically).

-Always use explicit import lists or `qualified` imports for standard and third party libraries.
-This makes the code more robust against changes in these libraries.
-Exception: The Prelude.

 ### Naming